jawkh/fund-sage/IaC/cdk/README.md

 4. Deploy the CDK stack:
    ```
-   cdk deploy
+   ./cdk deploy
    ```

-   Note: You may need to bootstrap your AWS environment if you haven't used CDK before:
+   Note: You may run the following script to destroy all the resources provisioned by the CDK (WARNING - proceed with caution as you will lose the data in the AuroraDB)
    ```
-   cdk bootstrap aws://ACCOUNT-NUMBER/REGION
+   ./cdk destroy
    ```

 5. After the deployment is complete, the CDK will output the API Gateway URL and other important information.
 Make note of these outputs for future use.